adityachap/aws-assignment-asg/README.md

 ### IAm & Governance Stack/Module

-The IAM&Govenance stack creates a IAM role with all the required AWS managed policies attached to it for enabling the AWS SSM so that the instances cam be access via sessions manager without needing the root user keys.
+The IAM&Govenance stack creates a IAM role with all the required AWS managed policies attached to it for enabling the AWS SSM so that the instances can be access via sessions manager without needing the root user keys.
 This stack also creates Instance profile for the same role to be attched to the ASG instances.

 Find below the snapshot of nested IAM&Govenance stack created successfully along with its outputs